Semin-Cheon/Introduction/README.md

-      Related about LTEM, I've been developing aligning algorithm for defocus series of HR-LTEM images (and success! you can convince that with the results from my one of the github categories named "Aligning_Defocus_series"). and also developing TIE solving algorithms.
+      Related about LTEM, I've been developing aligning algorithm for defocus series of HR-LTEM images (and success! you can convince that with the results from my one of the github categories named "Aligning_Defocus_series"). and i'm also developing TIE solving algorithms.

       Relted about AET, currently, I've been working on synthesizing Fe3O4 Supraparticles.